Intercultural Career Mentoring Program

 Following the training session, mentees and mentors will be introduced, and a session run to help you put into practice the lessons of the day.
 You will get to know your mentors and fellow group members, and start to explore how heightened understanding of intercultural issues can improve your understanding and enjoyment of working in and leading intercultural teams.

-Location (for both sessions): The Studio, Ground Floor, Melbourne Connect Building (700 Swanston Street)
+Location (for both sessions): The Forum, Mezzanine Level, Melbourne Connect Building (700 Swanston Street)

 -